ABOUT THE DEPARTMENT:

 Please cite all materials used in publications, exhibitions, websites and other forms of communication as:

-Archival Services is open to the public.
+Archives and Special Collections is open to the public.
 Students, faculty, staff, and members of the general public are welcome.
 See Research Services for more information.

 Access to some public records may be granted to certain individuals by submitting a public records request.